 Simply said, an objective is a specific way to reach a goal.

-How to Write a Mental Health Treatment Plan
+How to Write a Plan of Care Mental Health Treatment Plan

 Goal-setting is only part of the treatment plan process.
-You’ll need to gather information and conduct a mental health assessment before creating a treatment plan.
+You need to gather information and conduct a mental health assessment before creating a treatment plan.
 You'll also need to identify and discuss possible goals with your patient.
-After an assessment and discussion, you'll be ready to create a treatment plan which both you and your client will need to sign.
+After an assessment and discussion, you'll be ready to create a treatment plan you and your client must sign.

 Treatment planning is an ongoing process.
-You'll review and revise the treatment plan as needed and nothing is written in stone.
-A mental health treatment plan template will help you stay organized, but the information it holds is unique to the client and open to changes.
+You'll review and revise the treatment plan as needed because nothing is written in stone.
+A mental health treatment plan template will help you stay organized, but its information is unique to the client and open to changes.

 1. Treatment Plan Template